AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/c-report-types/path-filter.md

 ---
 description: Describes the steps involved in applying filters to a pathing report.
-seo-description: Describes the steps involved in applying filters to a pathing report.
-seo-title: Filter a Path Report Using the Request Wizard
 solution: Analytics
 title: Filter a Path Report Using the Request Wizard
 topic: Report builder